-Beginners should start with well established ferns instead of trying to raise very young plants.
+Beginners should start with well-established ferns instead of trying to raise very young plants.
 Good choices for the inexperienced grower are the ferns of the Davallia and Nephrolepis general because they demand very little in the way of special care and are easily grown into beautiful specimen plants.
-Other ferns that are easy for the beginner include the Leather fern, Rumohra adiantiformis; the Holly fern, Cyrtomium falcatum and its cultivars; the Brake ferns, Pteris argyraea, P. tremula, P. longifolia, P. cretica and its cultivars, and the Mother fern, Aslpenium bulbiferum.
+Other ferns that are easy for the beginner include the Leather fern, Rumohra adiantiformis, the Holly fern, Cyrtomium falcatum and its cultivars.
+Also included are the Brake ferns, Pteris argyraea, P. tremula, P. longifolia, P. cretica and its cultivars, and the Mother fern, Asplenium bulbiferum.

 Soils and Growing Medium

 The unfavorable condition of dry air in the house can be alleviated to some extent by placing pans of water in the fern area or preparing a shallow container with pebbles and water, on which the fern pot is then placed.
-Kitchens and bathrooms usually have higher humidity than other rooms so ferns might be placed there.
-Another option is to purchase more than one or two plants, place one plant outside in a humid shady place for a week and then rotate it with the one that is inside.
+Kitchens and bathrooms usually have higher humidity than other rooms, so ferns might be placed there.
+Another option is to purchase more than one or two plants, put one plant outside in a humid, shady place for a week, and then rotate it with the one that is inside.

 Ferns need nutrients like all plants, but their requirements are considerably less than most other plants.
-Ferns growing in a garden with rich soil may never need to be fertilized, but those grown in baskets, plaques and pots need regular fertilizing in order to assure healthy growth.
+Ferns growing in a garden with fertile soil may never need to be fertilized, but those grown in baskets, plaques, and pots need regular fertilizing to assure healthy growth.
 Best results are obtained by fertilizing at a strength one-fourth to one-third of that recommended by the manufacturer, but applying it about every ten days or so.
 It is a good idea to flush the salts out of the container with a heavy watering just before each fertilization.